paloorkar1689/CapstoneHousingPricePrediction/README.md

 <p align="center">
 <img src="images/ResultDF.png">
 </p>
         -   Top 5 important features of Gradient Boosting Regressor and Random Forest Regressor
-            -   rental value, elementary, lot size, squareFeet, age
+            -   rentalValue, elementry, lotSize, squareFeet, age
+        -   Validation Dataset Evaluation metrics Validation MAE : 5.452511505858551
+            Validation MSE : 41.90547678814682
+            Validation R2-score : 0.9999999997669066

 ### 6 - Deployment
     6.1 Strategy
-        -  We could Deploy this model as a web application or API to provide users with a user-friendly interface for predicting housing prices in the Bay Area.
+        -   This model can be deployed as a web application or API to provide users with a user-friendly interface for predicting housing prices.
-        -  The user can provide inputs such as zip code, bath, and beds or he can provide an address of the property.
+        -   The user can provide inputs such as zip code, bath, beds or he can provide an address of the property.
-		We can use the deployed model to accurately predict sale price.

     6.2 Improvement for Future Predictions
-        -   Continuously update the model with new data fetched from recently sold houses inventory from Redfin to improve accuracy and performance.
+        -   Continuously update the model with new data fetched from recent sold houses inventory from Redfin to improve accuracy and performance.
         -   Identifying more features such as crime rates, taxes, remodels any major renovations needed, to enhance prediction accuracy.

     6.3 Feature Affecting Pricing
-        -   Location: The location of the property is a significant factor affecting housing prices in the Bay Area.
-Neighborhoods with good school ratings, high transit availability and rental value tend to have higher prices.
+        -   Location: The location of the property is a significant factor affecting housing prices in the Bay Area Neighborhoods with good school ratings, high transit availability and rental value tend to have higher prices.
         -   Size and Condition: The size and condition of the property, including the number of bedrooms, bathrooms, and overall Square footage play a crucial role in determining its price.

     6.4 Summary
         -   The housing price prediction model for the Bay Area provides a valuable tool for real estate investors, buyers, and sellers to make informed decisions.
         -   By accurately predicting housing prices, the model can help investors identify profitable investment opportunities and sellers determine the optimal listing price for their properties.
         -   Additionally, the model can assist buyers in making informed decisions based on their budget and preferences, ultimately improving the overall efficiency and transparency of the real estate mark